 Mr. Addo argued further that the workload of supreme court judges could be a legitimate excuse for forgetting.

 “The judicial secretary should be one of the first persons to send memos around to the justices because, honestly speaking, the volume of work they do, it very humanly possible that there probably may not have not been an intention to deliberately not fill [the asset declaration form].”

 “My prayer is that he [Justice Anin Yeboah] is able to get to the committee, the first questions are asked, he produces his acknowledgement letter and dismisses this issue out of hand,” Mr. Addo added.

 Also on the show, another lawyer, Yaw Oppong, said he expected the vetting of the Chief Justice, scheduled for Monday, December 23, 2019, to focus on administrative competences.

 “The questions of issues must relate to his policy if granted the opportunity in relation to the administration of justice and also [his role as a] supervisor.”
-The petition

 A private citizen, Mensah Thompson, has petitioned the Speaker of Parliament over the nomination of Justice Anin Yeboah.